 Whilst the car looked 'reasonable' externally, it was not 'shiny' had a few 'parking' dings on the wings, paint damage on the bonnet edges and there is rust coming through the door bottoms and boot lid so it was decided that a full paint job was the best way forward.
 However the body is structurally sound with a good solid floor etc. and a lot of the external features like wings, bonnet and doors, simply bolt on.

-The carpets are also rotted so a full interior re trim will follow the paint job, apart from the original roof lining, which we are going to save, if possible, though there are a good 6 inches missing under the rear window and the lower half of the wooden frame had rotted away!
+The carpets were also rotted so a full interior re trim followed the paint job, (apart from the original roof lining,) which we saved, though there are a good 6 inches missing under the rear window and the lower half of the wooden frame had rotted away!

-The brakes however are not perfect so these are having a complete overhaul and as the near side front wheel bearing is a bit 'noisy' there going to be changed along with the driveshaft and a replacement 'CV' type has been sourced to replace the original 'Hardy Spicer' joint type.
+The brakes however were not perfect so these were given a complete overhaul and as the near side front wheel bearing is a bit 'noisy' it was changed along with the driveshaft and a replacement 'CV' type has been sourced to replace the original 'Hardy Spicer' joint type.